-This country is under a totalitarian dictatorship and after its complicated history, travelers generally are skeptic when it comes to visiting this country.
+This country is under a totalitarian dictatorship and after its complicated history, travelers generally are skeptical when it comes to visiting this country.

-Tourists that do travel to North Korea will be immediately met by a tour guide from a local state owned travel company who will decide what they can and cannot see.
+Tourists that do travel to North Korea will be immediately met by a tour guide from a local state-owned travel company who will decide what they can and cannot see.

 As soon as you step out on the street, you will be accompanied by one or more guides.

 Usually, the sightseeing is limited to war memorials, monuments to the Great Leader and the Workers Party of Korea, and war-related museums.

 Warnings & Dangers in North Korea

 OVERALL RISK: HIGH

 TRANSPORT & TAXIS RISK: LOW

 The fact that all your traveling is completely controlled by the state is also helpful when it comes to transport, as all your transport needs will be dealt with by your tour company.
 Using any other form of local public transport is generally impossible.

 PICKPOCKETS RISK: LOW

 The good thing in North Korea is that the crime levels are close to zero.
 There is no petty crime on the streets at least to tourists, and as it's been said, there is no individual traveling in North Korea either way, so your risks of having an experience with a pickpocket are close to none.

 NATURAL DISASTERS RISK: HIGH

 The biggest natural threats for North Korea are devastating floods.
 Typhoons have also been known to cause damage.
 In 2002, a flood occurred that killed 170 people and left 84,000 homeless.

 MUGGING RISK: LOW

-The same goes for violent crimes, like muggings, robberies and kidnappings.
-Even the night life in Pyongyang is extremely safe and non-violent.
+The same goes for violent crimes, like muggings, robberies, and kidnappings.
+Even the nightlife in Pyongyang is extremely safe and non-violent.

 TERRORISM RISK: LOW

 There haven't been recent terrorist attacks in North Korea, but they shouldn't be ruled out, so you should remain vigilant and be aware of your surroundings at all times.

 SCAMS RISK: LOW

 There aren't many known scams in North Korea.
 Generally speaking, ways of crossing over tourists are limited given the fact that traveling independently is impossible in this country and everything is strictly controlled by the state.

 WOMEN TRAVELERS RISK: MEDIUM

-Women are safe when it comes to crime in North Korea, but you should know that if you have any needs as a tourist, or want help, the assistance from your embassy will be limited and due to strict dictatorship in this country, your actions and behavior here will be limited and in that sense, North Korea can be dangerous.
+Women are safe when it comes to crime in North Korea, but you should know that if you have any needs as a tourist, or won't help, the assistance from your embassy will be limited and due to strict dictatorship in this country, your actions and behavior here will be limited and in that sense, North Korea can be dangerous.

 So...
 How Safe Is North Korea Really?

 Due to this and the uncertainty caused by North Korea’s nuclear weapons development program and related tension in the country, some governments strongly discourage traveling to North Korea.

-As of September 2017 all American residents with a US passport will not be allowed to travel to North Korea without having a special permission from the US State Department.
+As of September 2017, all American residents with a US passport will not be allowed to travel to North Korea without having special permission from the US State Department.

-You should keep in mind all the time that North Korea in general places blame on America for starting the Korean War, and you should, under no circumstances, disagree with that viewpoint as you might get yourself in trouble.
+You should keep in mind all the time that North Korea in general places blames on America for starting the Korean War, and you should, under no circumstances, disagree with that viewpoint as you might get yourself in trouble.

 Do not take photographs as this is a huge issue in North Korea and only some places are allowed to be photographed, like the “peace village” Panmunjom.

 All countries do need a visa in order to enter North Korea, and the visa must be acquired from one of the North Korean diplomatic missions.
 If you're traveling for tourism, you will also require an authorization from a North Korean travel agency.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.